Oita Japan Travel Guide

 Cycle with caution.

-Walking and cycling offer enjoyable ways to explore Beppu's charm and unique atmosphere.
+Walking and cycling offer enjoyable ways to explore Beppu'its attractiveness and unique atmosphere.

 No specific "no-go" areas exist for pedestrians and cyclists.
 Always exercise caution on busy roads without sidewalks.

 Jigoku Meguri buses operate, visiting the Beppu Hells.
-These offer a convenient way to see multiple Hells without self-navigation.
+These provide a convenient way to see multiple Hells without self-navigation.

 Kintetsu Beppu Ropeway: This cable car takes visitors up Mount Tsurumi, offering panoramic views of Beppu Bay and the city.

-Beppu's local mass transitation, mainly its bus network, is effective for getting around the city's main attractions.
+Beppu's local mass transitation, mainly its bus network, is effective for getting around the city'the main sights.

 For destinations outside the city, trains and long-distance buses connect Beppu to the wider Kyushu region.